 - We can use ‘IdentityServer4’ or ‘auth0’ or ‘octa’ for authentication and authorization purpose.

-- IdentityServer4 is community driven project which offers features like Single Sign on, Refresh token, token based security, one can revoke generated token, Support External Identity provider (Google, Facebook), Admin UI (in beta version) for user management etc.
+- IdentityServer4 is a community-driven project which offers features like Single Sign-on, Refresh token, token-based security, one can revoke generated token, Support External Identity provider (Google, Facebook), Admin UI (in beta version) for user management, etc.

-- Built on top of .NET Core so we can deploy it on both Windows or Linux machine.
+- Built on top of .NET Core so we can deploy it on both Windows and Linux machines.

 - Each service is relatively small, so it is easier to maintain code and reduced build time

-- We can add more feature in less time compare to monolith application
+- We can add more features in less time compared to a monolith application

 - Each service can be deployed independently, we can do releases more aggressively